beneliath/DNR/README.md

 ### Contributing

-We welcome contributions to the DNR project.
+Contributions to the DNR project are welcome.
 To contribute:

 - fork the repository
 - create a new branch for your feature or bug fix